 - Add value.
 Following up also provides you with additional opportunities to add value to conversations and hence deepen relationships and re-build trust.
 Look to be helpful by providing options rather than just a single solution, or be seen to go the extra mile by pointing people to useful or relevant information.
 People will notice – and may comment on the fact – that you are bending over backwards to help them.

 - Take control.
 Negative comments on your community should be actively managed – it is after all your channel.
 Proactively rebut statements that are demonstrably untrue or misleading and, above all, don’t run away from your page in challenging times as it will only make your detractors appear as victors.
-Ensure discussions remain within the parameters you have set in your Community Guidelines and enforce your terms regarding offensive posts, the sharing of confidential or personal information about company executives or other members of the community, third party advertising, repeat/verbatim comments etc. And remember that it is within your rights to ban members who consistently flout the rules, though you may want to explain why you are doing it both to the individual and to the community as a whole.
+Ensure discussions remain within the parameters you have set in your Community Guidelines and enforce your terms regarding offensive posts, the sharing of confidential or personal information about company executives or other members of the community, third-party advertising, repeat/verbatim comments etc. And remember that it is within your rights to ban members who consistently flout the rules, though you may want to explain why you are doing it both to the individual and to the community as a whole.

 - Avoid fights.
-Don’t antagonize your audience or get into online arguments: as Nestle discovered to its cost in the wake of Greenpeace’s palm oil campaign, David usually wins against Goliath in the court of online public opinion.
+Don’t antagonise your audience or get into online arguments: as Nestle discovered to its cost in the wake of Greenpeace’s palm oil campaign, David usually wins against Goliath in the court of online public opinion.
 If the situation is volatile, step back and wait for the right opportunity to engage with the customer in question, meantime work closely with the relevant internal stakeholders – often Sales, Public Relations and Legal – to develop a reasonable solution.
 Appearing thin-skinned will only make you appear weak and vulnerable.

 - Don’t censor.
 Nothing conveys a failure to listen and understand better than censoring or removing criticism from your official online communities or elsewhere.
 Realize that critical voices are a price of entry to the social web, and that deleting or demanding changes to negative posts can provide detractors with a powerful rhetorical weapon.
 Rather, always try to maintain the high ground, be seen to be responsive and listening and deploy a strong legal approach only as the final option: deleting content or threatening bloggers may simply result in the so-called ‘Streisand effect’ as complaints escalate and go viral.

-It is essential that the teams managing official channels as well as interactions with third party online communities understand these principles and are properly trained in the art and science of handling negative opinion.
+It is essential that the teams managing official channels as well as interactions with third-party online communities understand these principles and are properly trained in the art and science of handling negative opinion.